klementng/subextractor/README.md

 ## Postprocesser

-To change styling of the ssa subtitle file, the [postprocess.yml](./postprocess.yml) file can be edited.
-To add custom actions bind or replace the file at `/app/postprocessing/user_actions.py`
+To change styling of the ssa subtitle file, the [postprocess.yaml](./postprocess.yaml) file can be edited.
+To add custom actions, bind or replace the file at `/app/postprocessing/user_actions.py`